 Australian companies in the oil and gas industry are used to operating in markets with conditions similar to Peru.
-Australia has expertise and innovative solutions for operating in countries with demanding environmental and safety requirements, remote locations, where energy is expensive and water scarce.
+Australia has expertise and innovative solutions for operating in countries with demanding environmental and safety requirements and remote locations, where energy is expensive and water scarce.

-The Peruvian Investment Promotion Agency (Proinversion) has several oil and gas infrastructure and distribution projects that will be tendered in the next few months.
+The Peruvian Investment Promotion Agency (Proinversion) manages several oil and gas infrastructure and distribution projects to be granted in concession.
 In general, Australia has strong offerings that match Peru’s market needs, including:

 - drilling technologies, including offshore and onshore exploration and production (E&P)